GSA/fedramp-automation/resources/validations/docs/adr/0007-web-frontend.md

 ## Context

 Schematron-compiled XSLT has been produced by the development team, with the intent that it be consumed by third-party developers.
 Additionally, the team has determined that a frontend interface is required to display validation data from the applied XSLT.
-Initially, the interface will be used to solicit feedback from FART stakeholders and as a method for the team to view validation results during the development process.
+Initially, the interface will be used to solicit feedback from FART (FedRAMP Agency Review Team) stakeholders and as a method for the team to view validation results during the development process.

 ### Technical considerations